-In order for a conviction of dangerous driving to be secured, the prosecution must prove that the accused’s standard of driving fell FAR below that of a careful and competent driver and that it would have been obvious to an onlooker that the driving caused danger to other road users.
+To secure a conviction for dangerous driving, the prosecution must prove that the manner of driving fell far below the standard of the competent and careful driver and that it would be obvious that driving in that way would be dangerous.

 Careless driving vs Dangerous Driving – what are the key differences?

 If you are accused of dangerous driving it may be possible, with the right legal representation, to persuade the prosecution to accept a plea to careless driving.
 Where a person is tried for dangerous driving the Court also has the power to convict them of the lesser charge should it not be satisfied that the driving was dangerous but is satisfied it was careless.

 I was driving far in excess of the speed limit, but rather than receiving a speeding charge, I am being prosecuted for dangerous driving.
 Why is this?